LaurentAerens/PublishContainerizer/blogpost/blogpost.md

-# Containerize a .NET app without using Dockerfiles
+# Containerize a .NET app without using Dockerfile
 Are you tired of writing Dockerfiles for your .NET applications?
 Do you want to containerize your .NET applications without using Dockerfiles?
 Then this blog post is for you!
 Being part of a modern company that is focused on the cloud you might think we all love Docker and Containers.
 But the truth is some (amazing) application developers think it is unnecessary.
 They are used to just Zipping there file and deploying it to a PaaS service.
 They are no containerize guys, they are .net developers.
 And it seems that microsoft agrees with them.